snags88/url-shortener/README.md

 ## Description

 Shorty is a url shortner built to take long urls and shorten them to allow users to share links easily.
 Shorty also displays the top 100 visited links.
+[View the app here!](https://shorty-app.herokuapp.com/)

 ## Features